paulllee/debloat-windows/README.md

 # Installation

-Just simply run a terminal as administrator and run `py main.py` in the same local directory.
+Open the Terminal as Administrator and run `py main.py` in the same local directory.

 # Post Installation

-After the script finished, make sure to follow the instructions on the Terminal.
-First reboot device the move all the files from the `C:/Users/%USERPROFILE%/OneDrive` to `C:/Users/%USERPROFILE%/`.
+After the script is complete, make sure to follow the instructions on the Terminal.
+First reboot your device the move all the files from the `C:/Users/%USERPROFILE%/OneDrive` to `C:/Users/%USERPROFILE%/`.

 After moving all the files, uninstall any remaining bloat shortcuts in the Start Menu (they aren't actually installed onto the device, they are just shortcuts from Windows/HP).